 - Work in 2x2 foot sections

-- Apply compound like spreading butter
+- Apply compound is like spreading butter

 - Keep the buffer moving constantly